La Fortuna: A Must See in Costa Rica

 How to get to La Fortuna:

 La Fortuna is roughly a 2.5-hour drive away from the capital of San Jose.
 There are several ways to get here: taxi, Uber, shuttle or bus.
-Me being the frugal traveler that I am, I originally planned to take public transportation; however, upon hearing that the bus took 5 hours, I said no no no (in my Amy Winehouse voice).
+Me being the frugal traveler that I am, I originally planned to take public transportation; however, upon hearing that the bus took 5 hours, I said no, no, no, (in my Amy Winehouse voice).
 The next best option was an Uber, which I scheduled the night before.
 The total cost for the trip was $80, but this can vary depending on when you book.
 The app showed it could be as low as $65.
 If you’re traveling alone, a shuttle will be better, as it’s around $55.
 By contrast, the taxi is at least $120.
-The good thing about Uber is that it goes directly to your hotel, whereas with the bus you get dropped off at the station.
+The good thing about Uber is that it goes directly to your hotel, whereas with the bus, you get dropped off at the station.

 What to see/do in La Fortuna: